JonathanDotCel/ff6_encounter_rate_patcher/README.md

 ## Why did it have to be an .exe?

-Not sure how to deal with the potential for missing headers, or various relocations (fan translations).
+Not sure how to deal with the potential for missing headers, or various relocations (fan translations) with a regular patch file.
 This was safer.